 This may be one reason why you can’t speak English fluently.
-Whereas non-native speakers have a small vocabulary and strong concern for grammar, native speakers rely on simple grammar and a larger vocabulary in order to communicate quickly.
+Whereas non-native speakers have a small vocabulary and big concern for grammar, native speakers rely on simple grammar and a larger vocabulary in order to communicate quickly.

 Of course, vocabulary is just one aspect of fluency.
 As I explain in my online course, there are some exercises you can do to sound more fluent.
 But fluency exercises can’t really help you if you can only understand 60% of a conversation.

 Another good reason for increasing your vocabulary: when you understand 95% of spoken English, you can more easily enjoy and learn from spoken content, including films, TV series, YouTube videos, and podcasts.

 Moreover, you can focus more easily things like pronunciation, idioms, grammar, as well as that other 5% of not-so-frequent vocabulary.
 5